1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 }
 ```

-Write the data to the `op/config` path using this file to configure the secrets engine to access 1Password Connect Server.
+Write the data to the `op/config` path using this file to configure the secrets engine to access 1Password Connect server.

 ```sh
 vault write op/config @op-connect-config.json